irfanirshad/albanero/kafka_threadpool/README.md

 # MTC75 - Maximum Thread Control 75 App

-This is a sample demo of a kafka-producer-consumer where upon reaching 100% of usage of specified
+This is a sample demo of a kafka-producer-consumer where upon reaching 75% of usage of assigned threads, the kafka consumer is paused untill all the threads are free; Upon being free, the consumer is resumed from where it stopped off .

+Feel free to increase/decrease the thread count or the threshold.

+I have used different colors(from termcolor module) to differentiate the messages from one another as there will be a lot of things being spit out on your terminal if you run this app AS IS(default).

+Increase the time.sleep() to make sense of what's happening and slow down the activity.
+Decrease the time.sleep() to benchmark stuff.

+Thank you for your time.

 ## Executor, Max_thread_count , Thread_count_semaphore
   All of these components are needed and serve distinct purposes in managing your threaded processing.
 Let me explain each of them: